If you rent rooms or flats within a property to at least three tenants who form more than one household, then it’s likely to be a HMO.

 The length of the application process may vary depending on the circumstances of each property or the number of applications we have received.
 As long as a landlord has submitted an application, the HMO can continue to operate legally until we reach a decision and any appeals against that decision are completed.

-If a licence is refused and you want to appeal against it, you can contact the Residential Property Tribunal Service within 28 days on 020 7446 7700 or visit the Residential Property Tribunal website.
+If a licence is refused and you want to appeal against it, you can contact the Residential Property Tribunal Service within 28 days on 020 7446 7700 or visit Residential Property Tribunal.

 You can view the restricted register by visiting HMO License Register.

 We can send you a copy of the full version of the register for a fee of £116.40, or you can view it for free by visiting our main offices during the opening hours.
 If you wish to request a copy or make an appointment to view the register, email the team.

 You will need to send us a valid application at least one month before expiry of the current licence, to allow time for checks to be made and an inspection to be carried out.